JorgeMarinN/Chipalooza2024_TempSensor_AC3E/README.md

 $ git clone --recurse-submodules https://github.com/JorgeMarinN/Chipalooza2024_TempSensor_AC3E.git
 ~~~

-If the repo it's cloned without submodules, run
+If the repo it's cloned without submodules, or is required to update the commits, use

 ~~~
 $ git submodule update --init --recursive